-Our Process and Timeline
+Our Timeline and Process

 The Climate Justice Resilience Fund operates through three grant making phases.
 In the initial "Pipeline Phase," the CJRF welcomes letters of interest and actively solicits concept notes from promising partners in line with CJRF priorities.
-Concept notes selected to enter the "Decision Making Phase" will receive a formal request for proposal.
+Ideas selected to enter the "Decision Making Phase" will receive a formal request for proposal.
 The CJRF Director then works closely with the applicant to refine the concept, complete an application, facilitate review of the application, and make a recommendation on funding.

 During the "Implementation Phase," project partners work toward measurable deliverables and/or milestones specified in the CJRF grant agreement.
 The CJRF Director will maintain regular communications with the project team, and may further support projects with in-kind services, strategic guidance, or other resources as appropriate.